JLevins189/Enterpise-App-Dev/Lab2/README.md

 to modify the properties of the website" - jQuery is not being used but React was used with buttons to modify website properties.

-"Use JQUERY to enable the user to select a specific cell of the table and change its colour once it is selected like in here" - again not using jQuery
+"Use JQUERY to enable the user to select a specific cell of the table and change its colour once it is selected like in here" - again not using jQuery but done using React

 ### Parts Missing